What is a Drip Leg in Steam Piping?

 Drip Leg Configuration

-Because condensate drainage from steam systems is dependent upon gravity, drip leg (Fig. 1) diameter is critical for optimum removal – larger is better.
+Because condensate drainage from steam systems is dependent upon gravity, the drip leg (Fig. 1) diameter is critical for optimum removal – larger is better.

 Fig. 2 below shows a typical loop used in a drip leg.